pivotal/blog/content/post/luigi-data-science.md

 *  For each of the 24 hours we  use the output of the previous step to create a table that is the input table for a model.

-*  For each of the 24 models, run the MADlib PCA function, which operates in parallel across GPDB nodes.
+*  For each of the 24 models, run the MADlib PCA algorithm, which operates in parallel across GPDB nodes.

 *  Using the output of the PCA models, flag users with highly variant activity.